 If you’re looking for something a bit more decadent, bacon cream cheese bites are ideal.

 Each one starts with a chives and cream cheese-covered slice of bread.

 That’s tasty enough all by itself, but then you’ll wrap each one in a thick, yummy slice of bacon.

 Put the whole thing in the oven until the cheese is gooey, and the bacon is crispy.

-The process takes about 30-35 minutes, and you can make nearly three dozen of these scrumptious morsels at once.
+The process takes about 30-35 minutes, and you can make nearly three dozen.

 They are perfect for Game Day treats, Sunday dinner appetizers, or any potluck where you need to bring finger foods to share.